 \section{Introduction}

 Many problems in machine learning and modern statistics can be formulated as estimating or sampling from a target distribution $\rho^*(\x)$, which is known up to an intractable normalizing constant.
-Two popular classes of solutions are Markov Chain Monte Carlo (MCMC) methods \cite{metropolis1953equation, hastings1970monte, geman1984stochastic, welling2011bayesian} and Variational Inference (VI) methods \cite{jordan1999introduction, neal1998view, wainwright2008graphical, blei2017variational}.
+Two popular classes of methods are Markov Chain Monte Carlo (MCMC) methods \cite{metropolis1953equation, hastings1970monte, geman1984stochastic, welling2011bayesian} and Variational Inference (VI) methods \cite{jordan1999introduction, neal1998view, wainwright2008graphical, blei2017variational}.

 The idea of MCMC is to generate samples from the target distribution by constructing a Markov chain whose equilibrium distribution is the target distribution.
-Examples include Metropolis-Hasting algorithm \cite{metropolis1953equation, hastings1970monte}, Gibbs sampling \cite{geman1984stochastic, casella1992explaining}, Langevin Monte Carlo (LMC) \cite{rossky1978brownian, parisi1981correlation, roberts1996exponential, welling2011bayesian}, and Hamiltonian Monte Carlo (HMC) \cite{neal1993probabilistic, duane1987hybrid}, etc. In contrast, VI reformulates the inference as an optimization problem such as \eqref{op_pro} and seeks a distribution $\rho$ that is closest to the target distribution $\rho^*$ in terms of a chosen divergence measure:
+Examples include Metropolis--Hastings algorithm \cite{metropolis1953equation, hastings1970monte}, Gibbs sampling \cite{geman1984stochastic, casella1992explaining}, Langevin Monte Carlo (LMC) \cite{rossky1978brownian, parisi1981correlation, roberts1996exponential, welling2011bayesian}, and Hamiltonian Monte Carlo (HMC) \cite{neal1993probabilistic, duane1987hybrid}.
+In contrast, VI reformulates the inference as an optimization problem and seeks a distribution $\rho$ that is closest to the target distribution $\rho^*$ in terms of a chosen divergence measure:

-Here, $\mathcal{Q}$ is the admissible set that contains all possible feasible distributions, $D(p || q)$ is a dissimilarity function or a divergence measure that assesses the differences between two probability distributions $p$ and $q$.
-For Bayesian inference problems, $D(p || q)$ is often taken as Kullback–Leibler (KL) divergence, given by
+Here, $\mathcal{Q}$ is the admissible set that contains all feasible distributions, $D(p || q)$ is a dissimilarity function or a divergence measure that assesses the differences between two probability distributions $p$ and $q$.
+For Bayesian inference problems, $D(p || q)$ is often taken as Kullback--Leibler (KL) divergence \cite{blei2017variational}, given by

 where $V(x) = - \ln \rho^*$.
-Note that the normalizing constant of $\rho^*$ does not influence the optimal solution and can therefore be omitted in the definitions of $V(x)$, which overcomes the biggest challenge in sampling the posterior distribution for Bayesian inference.
+Note that the normalizing constant of $\rho^*$ does not influence the optimal solution and can therefore be omitted in the definition of $V(x)$, which overcomes the biggest challenge in sampling the posterior distribution for Bayesian inference.